Dnisde/StockPrices-TimeSeries-Prediction/Readme.md

   - jqdatasdk

-     - Make sure to update and install the newest version of JoinQuant Local SDK on your computer environment or using Anaconda prompt and type:
+     - Make sure to update and install the newest version of JoinQuant Local SDK on your computer environment or using the Anaconda prompt and type:

        `sudo pip3 install jqdatasdk`

       - Details: [Install JQData on your local computer](https://www.joinquant.com/view/community/detail/cdf86c624992fc86ed51d920ef8c637b)

-    In addition, JointQuant requires an account in advance in order to download the relevant stock factor data.**you should apply for an account at JointQuant to allow you log in and access the authentication of the API.**
+    In addition, JointQuant requires an account in advance in order to download the relevant stock factor data.**you should apply for an account at JointQuant to allow you login and access the authentication of the API.**

     - Guideline: [Apply for a JoinQuant account](https://www.joinquant.com/default/index/sdk?utm_campaign=JQData%E7%94%B3%E8%AF%B7&utm_medium=%E7%BD%91%E9%A1%B5&utm_source=%E8%81%9A%E5%AE%BD&gio_link_id=xRxqAjP5)

-### Finally, Congratulation!
+### Finally, Congratulations!
 You are ready to go with the setup of testing the program.

 ## Usage